Configuring & Installing the Deta CLI

 Visiting our Endpoint

-Let's visit the endpoint the endpoint we saved earlier.
+Let's visit the endpoint ( from the endpoint URL we saved earlier).

 (If you didn't save it, simply type

 deta details into the CLI, which will give you the endpoint alongside other information about your Micro).

 Open up your endpoint in a browser.
 You might be prompted to log in to your deta account on visiting your endpoint for the first time.